DamoM73/digital-solutions-text-v2/digital_solutions_text/content/2_concepts/5-3_data_security.md

 ## Data Management

-The folowing techniques used to manage data effectively, ensuring it can be stored and transferred securely and efficiently.
+The following techniques used to manage data effectively, ensuring it can be stored and transferred securely and efficiently.

 ### Data Compression